 PREGNANCY AND PARENTAL LEAVE FOR SCHOOL EMPLOYEES

-If you are working and pregnant or planning a family, you need to know your rights under the Massachusetts Maternity Leave Law (MMLL), the federal Family and Medical Leave Act (FMLA), the federal Pregnancy Discrimination Act (PDA) and the state Small Necessities Leave Act (SNLA).
+If you are working and expecting a child or planning a family, you need to know your rights under the Massachusetts Parental Leave Law (MPLL), the federal Family and Medical Leave Act (FMLA), the federal Pregnancy Discrimination Act (PDA) and the state Small Necessities Leave Act (SNLA).
 You also may have rights under the federal Americans with Disabilities Act (ADA), the state’s antidiscrimination laws and your collective bargaining agreement.
-To the extent any of these statutory and contractual provisions address the same subject or are in conflict, you are entitled to the most generous of the benefits provided.
+To the extent that any of these statutory and contractual provisions address the same subject or are in conflict, you are entitled to the most generous of the benefits provided.

 This is a state law (M.G.L. c.
-149, § 105D) allowing female employees eight weeks of consecutive leave for childbirth or adoption.
-You are eligible to exercise leave under this law if you have completed any probationary period (not to exceed six months) dictated by the terms of your employment.
+149, § 105D) allowing employees eight weeks of consecutive leave for childbirth or adoption.
+You are eligible to exercise leave under this law if you have completed any probationary period (not to exceed three months) dictated by the terms of your employment.
 If there is no such probationary period, you are eligible if you have worked full time for your employer for three months.
-Under the Massachusetts Maternity Leave Law, unlike the Family and Medical Leave Act, you are entitled to eight weeks immediately following your child’s birth or adoption, whether or not you have exercised other leave prior to your child’s arrival.
-MMLL leave may be with or without pay depending on the terms of your collective bargaining agreement.
-The employer is entitled to two weeks’ notice of anticipated exercise of MMLL leave.
+Under the Massachusetts Parental Leave Law, unlike the Family and Medical Leave Act, you are entitled to eight weeks immediately following your child’s birth or adoption, whether or not you have exercised other leave prior to your child’s arrival.
+MPLL leave may be with or without pay depending on the terms of your collective bargaining agreement.
+The employer is entitled to two weeks’ notice of anticipated exercise of MPLL leave.